unkhz/almost-static-site/README.md

     npm install -g gulp
     npm install

 Build and server are run with default gulp task.
+Only thing you have to define is the site configuration (and data) to be used for the build.
+That is done with --site option.

-    gulp
+    gulp --site example/demo

-Target configuration defaults to 'dev', so the site is running on the port defined in config/dev.js.
+The server port is configured in the configuration file of the specified site e.g. example/demo/config.js.

     open http://localhost:5000/

 You may want to use another configuration.
-The targets are defined as individual files inside config/.
+The site configuration defaults to config.js inside the site folder.
+If a file is specified instead of the folder, it will be used as the configuration module.

-    gulp --target=production
+    gulp --site example/demo/config-production.js

-## Folder Structure
+## Folder structure

+    main            Sources for ASS Main module
+    dist            Output directory for generated files and the server root folder examples        Sources for demo app modules, e.g. examples/demo

+## Modules

+### Main module

+Main module takes care of building the page frame and menus.

+#### Main module folder structure

-    app             Sources
+    main            Sources
-      api           YAML and Markdown source files
-        styles      Dynamic SASS source files
+      index.html    Template file for building index.html
-      css           SASS source files
+      index.js      JavaScript file that defines the main angular module css           SASS source files
       controllers   Angular controller source files
+      directives    Angular directive source files
+      services      Angular service source files
       views         Angular view source files
-    config          Target configuration files
     dist            Generated files go here when Gulp build is run

-## Default DOM Structure
+#### Main module DOM Structure

     index.html      Main SPA HTML file.
 Content template is defined in app/index.html, data in config/*.json.